 Outcomes of Genetic Testing

 If you are considering genetic testing, there are benefits and potential drawbacks to consider.
-The biggest benefits are that testing can provide peace of mind, an ability to plan, and a better chance to beat your cancer.
+The biggest benefits are that testing can provide peace of mind, and an ability to plan.
 Genetic testing can cause peace of mind if you know family members have a mutation, and you have a negative test knowing you do not also have the mutation.
 Or, if a test comes back positive, knowing you have a mutation that could cause cancer can help you plan better for the future.
 For example, you’ll know to check regularly, get screened more often, and be able to learn about treatments that can help to reduce the risk of certain types of cancer.
 Furthermore, the earlier you can catch cancer, the more treatable it is.

 It is also important to know that testing results also give limited answers.
 Testing is not able to tell you if you will get cancer, only if you have a higher risk of getting it.
 You can have a positive test, but never get cancer, and a negative result does not mean you’re at no risk for getting cancer.
 It is important to consider all factors when deciding to get genetic testing.